MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsTrustedApplication.md

 # Get-CsTrustedApplication

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Retrieves the settings for a trusted application.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Retrieves the settings for a trusted application.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX